Skip to main content

 • Display the summary in your Atlantis PR comment

-Note: This increases the time before Atlantis posts results, but provides immediate visibility into risks without requiring users to click through to the Overmind UI.
+Note: Option 2 increases the time before Atlantis posts results, but provides immediate visibility into risks without requiring users to click through to the Overmind UI.
+Option 1 avoids this delay entirely.

 Targeted Plans